observIQ/bindplane-agent/processor/maskprocessor/README.md

 2. If a field matches a defined regex rule, the matching value is replaced with `[masked_value]`, where `value` is the name of the  rule.
 For instance, a rule that masks email addresses would result in `[masked_email]`.
 3. If a field is to be excluded from masking, it can be specified in the processor's `exclude` field.
 By default, the processor will mask all fields.

+**Note**: Only attributes that are strings will be considered for masking.
+For example the phone number as a string `"8881234"` can be masked but as an integer `8881234` will not be.

 ## Configuration
 | Field       | Default | Description |
 | ---         | ---     | ---         |